Information not accurate?

 Help us improve by making a suggestion.

-Celebrate July 4 in Incline Village with a lakeside parade, community festivities, and fireworks illuminating Lake Tahoe’s northern shoreline in a relaxed mountain setting.
+Celebrate July 4 in Incline Village with a lakeside parade, pancake breakfast, and community festivities on Lake Tahoe’s northern shoreline in a relaxed mountain setting.

 Event details